Quantum Founders Are Losing Raises to Worse Science

 This is fixable.
 The science doesn't need to change.
 The signal does.

 A Brand System is a cohesive brand identity paired with a compelling, story-driven website that explicitly breaks down the business case.
-It is an engineered translation layer that takes complex science and turns it into a clear commercial proposition.
+It's an engineered translation layer that takes complex science and turns it into a clear commercial proposition.

 For a quantum founder at pre-seed or seed stage, that means three things:

-• Remove the academic layer.
-Your identity cannot look like a spinout.
+- Remove the academic layer.
+Your identity can't look like a spinout.
 It must look like a company building the infrastructure layer of the next computing paradigm.
 Typography, colour, visual language: all of it must communicate precision and commercial confidence.

-• Own the category, not the technology.
-Investors do not fund technologies.
+- Own the category, not the technology.
+Investors don't fund technologies.
 They fund category leaders.
 Your Brand System must position you as the company that will define the market, not as a research team working on a piece of the puzzle.

 Better science is a necessary condition.
-It is not a sufficient one.
+It isn't a sufficient one.

 Fix the signal.
 Stop losing rounds to worse science.